Vanna White: Interesting Things About the 'Wheel of Fortune' Hostess

 White has a successful line of yarns called "Vanna's Choice" through Lion Brand Yarns.
 She donates half the proceeds to charity.
 She loves knitting so much she says she sneaks in some knitting behind the puzzle board during breaks in taping.

 Vanna is in the Guinness Book of World Records for being the “most frequent clapper” in history.
 We see her clap, but viewers have no idea that she has clapped more than 3.4 million times.
 That was the number of times when she received the honor in May 2013.
-Now five years later, the number is much higher.
+Now six years later, the number is much higher.
 Guinness officials estimate she claps an average of 606 times per show.

 White was awarded $403,000 in damages after she sued Samsung Electronics in 1993 for mocking her in a humorous ad.
 She alleged it was a violation of her personal rights when the company featured a robot resembling her turning letters on a game show.